FluxpointDev/DevSpace/README.md

 ### Demo

-See a live demo of Dev Space in action here.
+See a live demo of CloudFrost Dev in action here.

 https://devspace-demo.fluxpoint.dev